Why Invoicing Matters for Freelancers

 Common Freelancer Invoicing Mistakes

-- Vague Invoice Descriptions: "Services" doesn't tell clients what they're paying for
+- Vague line items: "Services rendered" doesn't tell clients what they're paying for and invites disputes.

 Tools for Freelancer Invoicing